robertmartin8/ReasonableDeviations/_posts/2022-06-12-molecular-notes-part-2.md

 ## Conclusion

 Having published these posts on Molecular Notes, along with my two previous posts on [*How I Use Notion*]({% post_url 2021-09-18-how-i-use-notion %}) and [*How I Read Books*]({% post_url 2022-01-24-reading-philosophy %}), I think I’ve said all that I want to say about productivity tools for the time being.
-Writing about personal productivity always feels somewhat self-indulgent: it inevitably comes down to “this is how I do things – you should do it too!”.
+Writing about personal productivity always feels somewhat self-indulgent; it inevitably comes down to “this is how I do things – you should do it too!”.

 Thanks to Niamh Q, Callum M, Shiv G, Lyra G, Cedric C, Joseph C for the discussions and inspiration.
 Writing these posts has given me a great excuse to nerd out about productivity tools and human-computer interaction with you clever people!